Table of contents

 If one of you was eligible for preferred rates but the other only standard rates, the policy will be issued at standard rates.

-With a single life policy, at least one person would have gotten some savings.
+With a single life policy, at least one person would have received some savings.

 The problem with single equivalent age